Australian pub: Pubs and social segregation

-Gender segregation
+Sex segregation

 The main bar of the typical Australian pub, usually the largest, was the so-called "Public Bar".
 However, this title was an ironic misnomer, as until the early to mid-1970s (1969 in Queensland), only men were permitted to drink in Public Bars: most pubs included a "Ladies' Lounge" furnished with chairs and tables where women and men could drink together, but women were usually not admitted to the Lounge Bar unless accompanied by a man, and were usually not permitted to buy their own drinks.

 This sexual segregation in pubs began to break down after women's rights activists began to publicly challenge the convention.
 One of the most famous incidents in this informal campaign took place in January 1973, when a group of feminist activists staged a protest against the rules in the Public Bar of the Hotel Manly in Sydney.

 When they entered and ordered drinks, they were refused service by the publican, who typically claimed that the hotel had insufficient toilet facilities to cater for women.
 The women's response deliberately echoed the tactics of the early Suffragettes: they chained themselves to a railing that ran around the bar.
 The event gained wide media attention, and caused the hotel industry considerable embarrassment.

 Within a few years, this long-standing convention had virtually disappeared in urban areas, and it was eventually enforced by state and federal anti-discrimination legislation in succeeding years.